dangkh/COMP4010-COMP5010--Spring25/Project2/Readme.md

 - Create two issues on the repositories of the teams assigned to you.
 - Submit links to the issues on Canvas.

-#### **📌Revised Proposal - Due 31st of March**
+#### **📌Revised Proposal - Due 15st of May**

 After receiving feedback, update your proposal and make necessary revisions.

 👉*Expected output:*

 - Commits and comments addressing the issues raised.
-- Submit the final version of the proposal on Canvas (PDF format).
-- Submit links to addressed issues on your repository.
+- (Optional) Revise your proposal and TAs will give you feedback on the new version, but this task is not graded

-#### **📌Write-up - Due 10th of April**
+#### **📌Write-up - Due 30th of May**

-The write-up consists of three parts:

-1. **Introduction:** Briefly introduce the dataset and its importance.
-2. **Question 1 Analysis:**
-   - Introduction to the question and relevant dataset components.
-   - Approach: Describe types of plots (boxplot, barplot, etc.) and their relevance.
-   - Analysis: Code snippets and visualizations.
-   - Discussion: Interpretation of results.
-3. **Question 2 Analysis:** Same structure as Question 1.
-4. **Conclusion:** Summary of findings and next steps.

-👉*Expected output:*
+Your have a lot more freedom in how you structure your write-up for this project compared to Project 1.
+This also comes with responsibility.
+You should make sure you have a clear introduction and a clear conclusion.
+You should also have other interim section headings that help the reader.
+Your write-up should be somewhere between 1000 and 2000 words.
+There is no expectation that you get close to the upper limit, anywhere in that range is fine as long as you have clearly explained yourself.
+The limits are provided to help you, not to set stressful expectations.

+👉*Expected output* of this phases include:
-- Submit the report on Canvas in Jupyter Notebook and PDF format.
+- Submit your report on canvas in RmD/ Pdf format
-- Ensure the report is well-documented and reproducible.
+- Your code for the project should be well documented and reproducible, i.e. we can retrieve the same output which you present through running your code

-#### **📌Presentation - Slides Due 10th of April, Oral Presentation in the Following Week**
+#### **📌Presentation - Slides Due 30th of May, Oral Presentation in the Following Week**

 Each team will give an **8-minute presentation**, followed by **Q&A**.
 The session will last **15 minutes** in total.